trans-travel/trans-travel/us/nm.md

    would be seen under this law, potentially placing all trans/cis marriages at risk (straight or queer) as well as most queer marriages.
- * It is unknown wheter Zuni Pueblo recognizes same-sex marriages performed elsewhere.
+ * It is unknown whether Zuni Pueblo recognizes same-sex marriages performed elsewhere.

 ## Relevant Laws